apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/resources_plugin/local.rst

 `Local` is a local resource plugin for pydolphinscheduler.

-When using a local resource plugin, you do not need to use this class explicitly, you only need to add the resource_plugin parameter in the task subclass or workflow definition.
-The resource_plugin parameter type is ResourcePlugin.
+When using a local resource plugin, you do not need to use this class explicitly, you only need to add the `resource_plugin` parameter in the task subclass or workflow definition.
+The data type of parameter `resource_plugin` is `ResourcePlugin`

-The use of specific resource plugins can be viewed: :doc:`./how-to-use`
+For the specific use of resource plugins, you can see `How to use` in :doc:`./resource-plugin`

 Dive Into
 ---------